jsiebens/ionscale/mkdocs/docs/getting-started/tailnet.md

 There are two main methods to connect devices to your tailnet:

+!!! tip
+    For detailed instructions on configuring various Tailscale clients to use ionscale as a control server, refer to the [Tailscale Knowledge Base](https://tailscale.com/kb/1507/custom-control-server).

 ### Interactive login

 When you have an OIDC provider configured, users can connect to their tailnet through an interactive web authentication flow: